 I don’t always admit to myself that processed wafers stuffed with an ambiguous cream make me happy.
 And really, to be properly enjoyed, an Oreo must have a good slather of peanut butter.
 (The most sugary, unnatural kind.
 This is dessert you know).

-Even I don’t understand how a chocolate and cream fanatic can enjoy this extremely basic treat.
+Even I don’t understand how a dark chocolate can enjoy this extremely basic treat.
 But here I am?

 Confession number two: The other night I somehow ended up watching Oreo taste tests on YouTube.

 It’s summer, okay?
 I’m allowed to watch strangers on the Internet enjoy caramel apple and birthday cake flavored cookies.

 During this web excursion, I knew I wasn’t going to survive the week without recreating this cookie.
 So I did.

 This is what happens when you come home from college for the summer.
 The freedom gets to you.
 You want to make Oreos right now?
 You can!